Skip to main content

 OPENAI_API_KEY=your-openai-api-key

-The published configuration file contains the following default settings:
+The published configuration file contains the following settings and default providers:

 return [